pylipp/pydartz/README.md

 ### Backwards compatibility

-- `v1.2` is the last version to support Python2.
+- `v1.2` is the last version to support Python 2.
-- `v2.1.1` is the last version to support Python3.6.
+- `v2.1.1` is the last version to support Python 3.6.
+- `v2.2.0` is the last version to support Python 3.7.

 ## Usage